 Less significant, I discovered that freshly ground spices are far superior to that which you'll get in the grocery store.
 For five years I've been making our authentic hummus recipe with the powdered stuff.
-Then a month ago, luckily, the supermarket ran out.
+Then two years ago, luckily, the supermarket ran out.

-The better option, the Indian teller confided was to grind our own; so, a packet of the seeds.
+The better option, the Indian teller confided was to grind our own; so, we bought a packet of the seeds.
 This is what jeera looks like.